-For Joe Stone, being the son of a Disco King meant growing up in a house full of wild parties, sex, drugs, and non-stop music.
-And just like his father, Joe created his own pioneering role in the music business.
+For Joe Stone, growing up in a house full of wild parties and non-stop music was one of a kind journey; And just like Henry Stone, Joe created his own pioneering role in the music business.

-After sneaking and fighting his way into the studio as a teenager, Joe grew into a producer, engineer, art director, artist, and promoter who locked his voice into the DNA of hip hop culture, created a parody act of global influence, helped invent Miami Bass, and brought techno music to every major sporting event in America.
-These are just a few of his accolades.
+After sneaking and fighting his way into the studio as a teenager, Joe became a producer, engineer, art director, artist, and promoter.
+His voice is in the DNA of Miami Bass, his parody act 2 Live Jews, and he brought techno music to every major sporting event in America.

-Thankfully, Matthew Billy from the award winning Between The Liner Notes podcast recently stopped by the HSM headquarters to interview Joe for an upcoming episode.
+Thanks to Matthew Billy from the award winning Between The Liner Notes podcast who recently stopped by the HSM headquarters to interview Joe for an upcoming episode.

-Host Matthew Billy, a professional audio engineer by trade, came prepared with excellent research, incisive questions, dope equipment, and the ears of a professional listener to a table that over two hours came to be filled with the fascinating and revelatory truths behind hits such as L’Trimm’s “Cars With The Boom,” Gucci Crew II’s “Sally That Girl,” and Joe Stone’s first BILLBOARD charting pop hit “Ronnie’s Rap.”
+Host Matthew Billy is a professional audio engineer by trade.
+He asked great questions about hits such as L’Trimm’s “Cars With The Boom,” Gucci Crew II’s “Sally That Girl,” and Joe Stone’s first BILLBOARD placement for “Ronnie’s Rap.”

-The interview also explored the worlds of radio promotion, the Mafia, licensing music to video games, keeping alive and digitizing tape from the 1950’s, how to clean-up smoke damage after a warehouse fire, and the future of HenryStoneMusic.
+The interview also talks about radio promotion, the Mafia, licensing music to video games, keeping alive music from the 1950’s, how to clean-up smoke damage after a warehouse fire, and the future of HenryStoneMusic.

 Stay tuned, we’ll let you know when the episode drops.